 Historical curiosities

 Fans were often exchanged as gifts between countries.
-For example, in 1543, when the first Portuguese arrived in Japan, they brought with them folding fans, which became popular in Europe.
-These Japanese fans inspired Western variations, but always maintained their cultural roots in the East.
+For example, in 1543, when the first Portuguese arrived in Japan, they brought folding fans, which became popular in Europe.
+These Japanese fans inspired Western variations but always maintained their cultural roots in the East.

 Ougi or Sensu (扇)

-The Ougi, also known as Sensu, is the best-known traditional folding fan.
+The Ougi, also called Sensu, is the most well-known traditional folding fan.
 Made of wooden or bamboo slats joined by washi paper or silk, it is lightweight and portable.

 Uses and symbolism